seabothsides/sbs/content/articles/6-best-ui-frameworks.md

 While tailwind provides some free components, they have a one off fee for their complete component library.

-However, they have split their UI components from their Marketing components - priced individually at \$149.
+However, they have split their UI components from their Marketing components - priced individually at 149USD.
 This is somewhat annoying, every site requires some sort of marketing component as well as UI components.

-To alleviate this tailwind offers a bundle of all their components for \$249.
+To alleviate this tailwind offers a bundle of all their components for 249USD.

 While these priced plans are available, they aren't necessary.
 All the components are made from Tailwinds extensive and well documented CSS utilities.

 Indeed, having the components to copy and paste can be time saving.
 The helper classes are so intuitive you'd find it faster to develop your own components instead of searching for one to tweak for your needs.

-#### No ~B~JS
+#### No JS

 Tailwind focuses on making CSS utilities that are conducive to concise, consistent and fast development.